-VZ processes as little personal data as necessary and protects them against loss and misuse (e.g. against access, alteration or disclosure by unauthorised persons).
-The technical and organisational measures intended to ensure data security are appropriate and comply with stringent requirements (e.g. use of current firewall and anti-virus products, personal passwords with multifactor authentication technologies, as well as encryption and access restrictions, and awareness raising and employee training).
+VZ processes as little personal data as necessary and protects it against loss and misuse (e.g. against access, alteration or disclosure by unauthorised persons).
+The technical and organisational measures for data security are appropriate and meet stringent requirements (e.g. use of current firewall and anti-virus products, personal passwords with multifactor authentication technologies, as well as encryption and access restrictions, and awareness raising and training of employees).
 They are continuously adjusted to take account of specific hazards.
 The level of protection is state of the art and corresponds to the type and extent of the processing.

-VZ complies with the duties of confidentiality laid down within data protection law, the rules on bank-client confidentiality and any other applicable provisions.
-These duties apply to all employees and governing officers of VZ as well as to any persons working on its behalf on an outsourced basis (known as contracted data processors).
+VZ shall comply with the confidentiality obligations laid down in data protection law and any other regulations (e.g. bank-client confidentiality).
+These duties apply to all employees and governing officers of VZ, as well as to any persons working on its behalf in the context of outsourcing tasks.
 Personal data may only be accessed within VZ by a person who requires them for the purpose for which they are being processed.

-Personal data may be disclosed to other VZ group companies or to third parties if this is necessary in order to comply with contractual duties (e.g. to payment service providers or beneficiaries), in order to comply with legal and/or regulatory requirements (e.g. to supervisory authorities or courts), in order to safeguard legitimate interests (e.g. to service providers in the context of outsourcing tasks) or if you have consented.
+Personal data may be disclosed to third parties if this is necessary to fulfil contractual obligations (e.g. to stock exchanges, brokers), to comply with statutory or regulatory requirements (e.g. to supervisory authorities, courts), to safeguard legitimate interests (e.g. to service providers in the context of outsourcing tasks) or if you have given your consent to this.

-If personal data is disclosed to service providers in the context of outsourcing tasks (e.g. to IT service providers, marketing service providers, providers of communication and printing services, claim handlers), such service providers may only process these data in the manner that VZ itself is entitled to.
-VZ carefully selects contracted data processors and contractually obligates them to comply with duties of confidentiality and to ensure data security.
+If personal data is disclosed to service providers in the context of outsourcing tasks (e.g. to IT service providers, marketing service providers, providers of communication and printing services, claim handlers), such service providers may only process such data in the manner that VZ itself may.
+VZ carefully selects the service providers and contractually obligates them to comply with duties of confidentiality and to ensure data security.

 VZ may analyse and assess personal data using automated systems in order to identify characteristics, predict developments and create profiles (so-called profiling).
-Profiles are used in order to manage you in an optimal manner (e.g. assessment of creditworthiness) and to tailor marketing to your needs (e.g. personalised marketing).
-VZ does not disclose profiles to third parties and ensures that data subjects can state their views concerning automated individualised decision-making to a specialist unit (contact: see 9.).
+Profiles are used, in particular, to provide you with optimal support (e.g. personalised offers) and to tailor marketing measures to your needs (e.g. personalised marketing).
+As part of the creditworthiness assessment, VZ may use scoring.
+In this case, VZ calculates the probability with which payment obligations will be met pursuant to the contract.

-You have the right to obtain confirmation as to which data concerning you are being processed and may request that these data be erased or rectified.
+You have the right to know which data about you is being processed, and you may request, in particular, that such data be erased or corrected.
 In addition, you may lodge a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC).
-However, these rights do not apply unconditionally: in specific individual cases, further processing of personal data may be required above all due to legal/regulatory requirements (e.g. in order to comply with duties to provide access and information) or in order to safeguard legitimate interests (e.g. for enforcing or defending against legal claims) in proceedings and litigation before or pertaining to government agencies or courts).
+However, these rights do not apply unconditionally: In specific individual cases, further processing of data may be required above all due to statutory or regulatory requirements (e.g. in order to comply with duties to provide access and information) or in order to safeguard legitimate interests (e.g. for enforcing or defending against legal claims) in proceedings and litigation before or pertaining to government agencies or courts).

 In order for VZ to be able to comply with your request for access, you must submit your request in writing to VZ along with a copy of valid official photographic identification (e.g. passport, identity card or driving licence).

-If your personal data are processed for marketing purposes, your right to object also applies to marketing activities (e.g. mailings or newsletters) and profiling for marketing purposes.
-You can end any undesired marketing activities at any time by informing VZ of your wishes.
+If your data is processed for marketing purposes, your right to opt out also applies to marketing activities (e.g. mailings, newsletters) and to profiling for marketing purposes.
+You may stop any unwanted marketing activities at any time by informing VZ of your request.

-You can withdraw your consent to the processing of your personal data at any time.
-Any such withdrawal of consent will only apply with future effect: any data that have previously been processed will not be affected by the withdrawal of consent.
+You can withdraw your consent to the processing of your data at any time.
+However, any such withdrawal of consent will only apply prospectively: any data processed before then will not be affected by the withdrawal of consent.

 Please do not hesitate to address any general questions, suggestions or observations to your contact person at VZ.